lbryio/lbry.com/content/faq/host-content.md

 works.
 First you download a file from the hosts that have it available.
 When the download has finished, you become a host in the network other people can download from.

+**Please note: Hosting fees are currently disabled on the network as we work on a better way to implement the fee structure**